blaze-b/mc-ui-demo-trainer/docs/interactive-web-design.md

 ## Typography

-- It establishes hirarchy
+- It establishes hierarchy
-- Content->
+- Content:
-    1. It should be concice, succinct and usable,
+    1. It should be concise, succinct and usable,
         - Headings
         - Buttons
         - Field Labels